matt-chv/mmWrt/README.md

 Or Read the Docs on [![Read the docs](https://read-the-docs-guidelines.readthedocs-hosted.com/_images/logo-wordmark-light.png)](https://mmwrt.readthedocs.io/en/latest/)

+## On dependencies

+* jupyterlab-myst: used for displaying admonition in jupyter notebook (and thus documentation on read the docs)

 ## Release process

 0. Ensure all the new .ipynb are added in docs/Hands-on.md